Southwestern College, Santa Fe

 Notes from Cooper Riis by Eliza Buck 7-13-12

 Sensing safety takes time.
-I’ve been at Cooper Riis thirteen weeks now and have just acquired a level of safety that enabled me to propose a new group and move it forward to actuality.
+I’ve been at Cooper Riis for 13 weeks now and have just acquired a level of safety that enabled me to propose a new group and move it forward to actuality.
 This process helps me understand the value of a long term healing model.
-It simply takes time for some of us to allow ourselves to be seen publically.
+It simply takes time for some of us to allow ourselves to be seen publicly.

 Many residents try to isolate by staying in their rooms for long periods, not showing up for community meetings or work, and not eating meals at scheduled times.
 I purposefully used the phrase “try to isolate” because there is little real opportunity to do so here.
 Despite one’s best effort to isolate, staff and other residents consistently seek them out.
 In fact, one of my tasks here at Cooper Riis has been to locate and motivate residents who are trying to isolate.